pontusp/os-perf-logger/README.md

 For the Windows implementation of `OperatingSystemImpl.c` this means that the 500 ticks between queries can no longer be fulfilled once the the `clock` call starts reporting `(clock_t)(-1)`.
-Thereafter, no new queries will ever be made and the metrics will be stuck on the previous value that was retireved prior to `clock` exceeding the maximum positive value.
+Thereafter, no new queries will ever be made and the metrics will be stuck on the previous value that was retrieved prior to `clock` exceeding the maximum positive value.

 ## The patch